bnema/gart/README.md

 - [x] Remove a dotfile from the list view
 - [x] Version command
 - [x] Auto-push feature
+- [x] Ignore flag for the add command
 - [ ] Status command to display the status of all the dotfiles (last commit, changes, etc.)
 - [ ] Remove command to remove a dotfile from the store
 - [ ] Update command to update Gart to the latest version